cockroachdb/docs/v22.2/cockroachdb-feature-availability.md

 key: experimental-features.html
 ---

-CockroachDB features go through a development lifecycle and some are publicly available at different phases than others.
-This page defines the different levels of CockroachDB {{ page.version.version }} feature availability, and lists the features in each phase.
+Some CockroachDB features are made available in phases prior to being launched in general availability (GA).
+This page defines the different levels of CockroachDB {{ page.version.version }} feature availability and lists the features in each phase.

 ## Feature availability phases

 Phase                                         | Definition | Accessibility
 ----------------------------------------------+------------+-------------
-Private preview                               | Feature is not production ready and will not be publicly documented. | Invite-only
+Private preview                               | Feature is not production-ready and will not be publicly documented. | Invite-only
 [Limited access](#features-in-limited-access) | Feature is production-ready but not available widely because of known limitations and/or because capabilities may change or be added based on feedback. | Feature is opt-in.
 To enroll your organization, contact your Cockroach Labs account team.
 [Preview](#features-in-preview)               | Feature is production-ready and publicly available.
-However, this feature may have known limitation and/or capabilities may change or be added based on feedback. | Public
+However, this feature may have known limitations and/or capabilities may change or be added based on feedback. | Public
-General availability (GA)                     | Feature is production-ready, publicly available, and has reached full development maturity. | Public
+General availability (GA)                     | Feature is production-ready and publicly available. | Public

 ## Features in limited access